How Are Assets & Money Split In Divorce?

 - A clean break order or a consent order has been put in place – these essentially prevent future claims.

 - Remarriage – if one party has remarried, this can prevent them from making a financial claim.

-Many couples believe their divorce is amicable and therefore they do not need however, there have been many cases where one parties circumstances change and they then wish to make a claim and without a consent order they may be successful.
+Many couples believe their divorce is amicable and therefore they do not need, however, there have been many cases where one party circumstances change and they then wish to make a claim and without a consent order, they may be successful.

 We offer a variety of financial consent order services starting at just £199.
 Use our quick and easy tool below to find out which service is suitable for you.

 When can you obtain a financial consent order?

 The best time to apply for your financial consent order is after your decree nisi has been pronounced, you are unable to do so before.
 However, you can also enter into one after your divorce has been finalised.

 Me & my soon to be ex spouse can't come to an agreement, what can we do?